Youssifai/eswed/logs.md

 - File upload speed: Improved by 35% with chunked uploads
 - Download processing: Now handles 3x more files before timeout
 - Database query performance: Improved by 25% with optimized indexes

+## TypeScript Error Fixes - 2024-09-X

+### Fixed Type Error with parentId in Upload Dialog
+- Updated the `UploadFileDialogProps` interface in `components/upload-file-dialog.tsx`
+- Changed `parentId?: string` to `parentId?: string | null` to match `ChunkMetadata` interface
+- Ensures proper type compatibility between the component props and the expected API parameters
+- This fix prevents build errors caused by type mismatch between `string | undefined` and `string | null`
+- Fixed TypeScript error that was blocking successful build on Vercel